Skyworks Solutions (NASDAQ:SWKS) Issues Q1 2022 Earnings Guidance

-Skyworks Solutions (NASDAQ:SWKS) last released its earnings results on Thursday, November 4th.
-The semiconductor manufacturer reported $2.62 EPS for the quarter, topping the consensus estimate of $2.27 by $0.35.
-Skyworks Solutions had a return on equity of 31.74% and a net margin of 29.84%.
-The business had revenue of $1.31 billion during the quarter, compared to analysts’ expectations of $1.30 billion.
-During the same quarter last year, the firm posted $1.59 earnings per share.
-The firm’s revenue was up 37.0% on a year-over-year basis.
-On average, sell-side analysts anticipate that Skyworks Solutions will post 9.23 earnings per share for the current fiscal year.
+A number of brokerages recently commented on SWKS.
+Robert W. Baird downgraded shares of Skyworks Solutions from an outperform rating to a neutral rating and reduced their price objective for the stock from $220.00 to $165.00 in a research note on Wednesday, October 13th.
+B. Riley reduced their price target on Skyworks Solutions from $245.00 to $210.00 and set a buy rating on the stock in a research report on Friday, November 5th.
+Raymond James reaffirmed a buy rating and set a $220.00 price target on shares of Skyworks Solutions in a research report on Friday, July 30th.
+Susquehanna reaffirmed a hold rating and set a $195.00 price target on shares of Skyworks Solutions in a research report on Friday, July 30th.
+Finally, Credit Suisse Group reaffirmed a buy rating and set a $380.00 price target on shares of Skyworks Solutions in a research report on Friday, July 30th.
+Eleven investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of Buy and an average price target of $211.42.

-SWKS has been the subject of several recent analyst reports.
-Mizuho raised their target price on Skyworks Solutions from $215.00 to $218.00 and gave the stock a buy rating in a research note on Friday.
-Robert W. Baird lowered Skyworks Solutions from an outperform rating to a neutral rating and cut their price target for the stock from $220.00 to $165.00 in a report on Wednesday, October 13th.
-B. Riley cut their price target on Skyworks Solutions from $245.00 to $210.00 and set a buy rating on the stock in a report on Friday.
-Credit Suisse Group reiterated a buy rating and issued a $380.00 price target on shares of Skyworks Solutions in a report on Friday, July 30th.
-Finally, Westpark Capital assumed coverage on Skyworks Solutions in a report on Thursday, July 15th.
-They issued a buy rating and a $220.00 price target on the stock.
-Eleven research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of Buy and an average price target of $211.42.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 14th.
+Stockholders of record on Tuesday, November 23rd will be given a dividend of $0.56 per share.
+The ex-dividend date is Monday, November 22nd.
+This represents a $2.24 annualized dividend and a dividend yield of 1.36%.
+Skyworks Solutions’s dividend payout ratio (DPR) is currently 24.97%.

-In other news, SVP Carlos S. Bori sold 9,247 shares of Skyworks Solutions stock in a transaction on Wednesday, September 1st.
-The stock was sold at an average price of $184.07, for a total value of $1,702,095.29.
-Following the completion of the transaction, the senior vice president now directly owns 23,534 shares in the company, valued at $4,331,903.38.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, SVP Carlos S. Bori sold 10,696 shares of Skyworks Solutions stock in a transaction on Wednesday, August 18th.
-The shares were sold at an average price of $177.75, for a total value of $1,901,214.00.
-Following the completion of the transaction, the senior vice president now owns 18,583 shares of the company’s stock, valued at $3,303,128.25.
+In other news, SVP Robert John Terry sold 2,998 shares of the business’s stock in a transaction dated Friday, November 12th.
+The shares were sold at an average price of $162.27, for a total transaction of $486,485.46.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, SVP Carlos S. Bori sold 10,696 shares of the business’s stock in a transaction dated Wednesday, August 18th.
+The stock was sold at an average price of $177.75, for a total transaction of $1,901,214.00.
+Following the transaction, the senior vice president now owns 18,583 shares in the company, valued at $3,303,128.25.
 The disclosure for this sale can be found here.
-Insiders have sold 33,943 shares of company stock valued at $6,190,389 over the last ninety days.
-0.38% of the stock is currently owned by company insiders.
+Insiders have sold a total of 45,315 shares of company stock worth $7,822,202 over the last quarter.
+0.38% of the stock is owned by company insiders.

 Skyworks Solutions Company Profile